-In a new report, analysts at Deutsche Bank criticized Transocean LTD (NYSE: RIG) for "kicking the can down the road" and claim that "decisive action is needed."
+In a new report, analysts at Deutsche Bank criticized Transocean LTD RIG for "kicking the can down the road" and claim that "decisive action is needed."
 Analysts believe that improving liquidity should be Transocean's top priority.

 Recent Actions Are Not Enough